Alex-Pennington/pennington_m110a_demod/README.md

 # MIL-STD-188-110A HF Modem

-A complete software implementation of the MIL-STD-188-110A serial-tone HF data modem standard, supporting all 11 data modes from 75 bps to 4800 bps with advanced equalization and turbo processing.
+A high-performance implementation of the MIL-STD-188-110A serial-tone HF data modem standard, supporting all 11 data modes from 75 bps to 4800 bps with advanced equalization, turbo processing, and comprehensive testing infrastructure.

 ## Features